-TABLE 5.16-2: LOT AREA AND FLOOR AREA REQUIREMENTS FOR ACCESSORY DWELLING UNITS LOT AREA ADU FLOOR AREA Less than 5,000 Sq.
-Ft.
-ADU not permitted 5,000-7,200 Sq.
-Ft.
-Up to 600 Sq.
-Ft. permitted [A] Greater than 7,200 Sq.
-Ft.
-Up to 800 Sq.
+TABLE 5.16-2: LOT AREA AND FLOOR AREA REQUIREMENTS FOR ACCESSORY DWELLING UNITS LOT AREA ADU FLOOR AREA 7,200 Sq.
+Ft. or Greater Up to 800 Sq.
 Ft. permitted [A] Notes: [A] ADU Floor Area may not exceed the Floor Area of the ground Floor of the primary dwelling unit.